Here is a roundup of news and research spotted around the web for the week of 24 July.

 From funding decisions to scientific fraud, a wide range of societal factors shape autism research.

-Here is a roundup of news and research for the week of 25 April.
+Here is a roundup of news and research spotted around the web for the week of 17 July.

-Here is a roundup of news and research for the week of 18 April.
+Here is a roundup of news and research spotted around the web for the week of 10 July.